 There is an expectation that a site visit would be made to any potential partner before the University would send students on outward mobility programmes to maintain the University’s Duty of Care to its students and a risk-based approach will be taken.
 However, it is paramount that parity of student experience is assured.
 A site visit report is part of the due diligence process.
-The site visit might be made by an academic member of staff or representative from the Academic Partnerships Directorate or International Development Office, as appropriate.
+The site visit might be made by an academic member of staff or representative from the Academic Partnerships Department or International Development Office, as appropriate.

 Will a Risk Assessment be Required for a Collaborative Programme?